 If all the bridal gown trends weren’t outré enough, consider dressing your bridesmaids in white.
 This ultra-modern trend is actually a throwback to the 1800’s, when bridesmaids were dressed just as identically to the bride as the groomsmen were to the groom.
 The modern take doesn’t perfectly replicate the bridal gown–so much the better–but instead has each bridesmaid wear different dresses, but all in dazzling white.
 It ends up looking minimalist and sophisticated, and it’s a lot easier to match the shoes to the dress.

 It used to be that if you wanted dynamic overhead shots of your wedding, you’d have to hold the ceremony next to a tall building or shell out for a helicopter rental.
-As drones get more and more affordable, though, many photography services are starting to offer them as part of a picture package.
+As they get more and more affordable, many photography services are starting to offer drone wedding photography as part of a picture package.
 With a camera-equipped drone you can get a bird’s eye view of your outdoor wedding, capturing the guests and the altar from an angle that would have been impossibly expensive just five years ago.

 It used to be that passing dishes at a wedding reception was looked on as slightly gauche, something you’d only do if your budget just wouldn’t allow for individual entrees.
 But people are starting to come around on family-style dining.
 There’s something about sharing communal dishes that lends an intimate, family dinner table feel to the proceedings, without compromising the elegance of the wedding itself.
 So don’t be surprised if you end up ladling ravioli from a huge pot at your next reception.

-If you’re looking to have a trendy wedding, or you want to make sure you avoid having a trendy wedding, keep these new developments in mind.
+If you’re looking to include the latest wedding trends at your celebration, or you want to make sure you avoid using the latest wedding trends, keep these new developments in mind.